 We designed the wireframes and built a clickable InVision prototype to test it, first at a medium fidelity, then at a high fidelity.
 We went through 4 iterations (that I won’t show here for the sake of brevity).

 We tested our initial design and found that some of the copy still needed to be improved, as it was a major pain point with users.
 We revised it to carry a more positive tone.

 Even after simplifying the original onboarding experience, users still thought it was too long and wished the stylists would meet them in person.
 We suggested our client give customers the option to schedule an appointment right away if they didn’t need personal shopping.

-Don’t get hung up in the details when wireframing As a former graphic designer, it’s hard for me not to think about the typography, colors and visual feel of a page.
+As a former graphic designer, it’s hard for me not to think about the typography, colors and visual feel of a page.
 While it is a great skill to have at the final stage, it’s not as important as focusing on the layout and hierarchy in medium and low fidelity wireframes.